 NOTE: Only workflow requests configured with Launch Specific Workflow will have an execution history that can be queried in the main search pane under Tasks > Requests.

-You can modify an existing request or create a request.
-To create a workflow request, or to modify an existing request, navigate to Tasks > Customization > Workflow (Requests).
+You can modify an existing request or create a new request.
+To modify an existing request, navigate to Tasks > Requests.